Coupled Local and Global World Models for Efficient First Order RL: Abstract

 \section{Abstract}

-World models offer a promising avenue for more faithfully capturing complex dynamics, including contacts and non-rigidity, as well as complex sensory information, such as visual perception, in situations where standard simulators struggle.
-However, these models are computationally complex to evaluate, posing a challenge for popular RL approaches that have been successfully used with simulators to solve complex locomotion tasks but yet struggle with manipulation.
-This paper introduces a method that bypasses simulators entirely, training RL policies inside world models learned from robots' interactions with real environments.
-At its core, our approach enables policy training with large-scale diffusion models via a novel decoupled first-order gradient (FoG) method: a full-scale world model generates accurate forward trajectories, while a lightweight latent-space surrogate approximates its local dynamics for efficient gradient computation.
-This coupling of a local and global world model ensures high-fidelity unrolling alongside computationally tractable differentiation.
-We demonstrate the efficacy of our method on the Push-T manipulation task, where it significantly outperforms PPO in sample efficiency.
-We further evaluate our approach through an ego-centric object manipulation task with a quadruped.
-Together, these results demonstrate that learning inside data-driven world models is a promising pathway for solving hard-to-model RL tasks in image space without reliance on hand-crafted physics simulators.
+World models offer a promising avenue for capturing complex environment dynamics where simulators face challenges.
+However, large-scale world models required for complex real-world settings are computationally expensive to adopt in popular RL approaches.
+In this paper, we introduce a novel first-order RL method that enables policy training via a novel decoupled first-order gradient (FoG) method: a large-scale world model generates accurate forward trajectories, while a lightweight latent-space surrogate approximates its local dynamics for efficient gradient computation.
+Our coupled local and global world model formulation allows high-fidelity forward dynamics alongside computationally efficient differentiation needed for model-based RL.
+Through real-world experiments across a range of robotic tasks with increasing complexity, we demonstrate tractable RL and zero-shot deployment thanks to our world-model-based formulation.
+We show significantly better sample efficiency compared to PPO in a canonical real-world PushT benchmark and observe similar patterns in more complicated ego-centric object manipulation and grasping tasks.
+Together, these results demonstrate that learning agents entirely inside data-driven world models is a feasible and promising pathway for solving hard-to-model tasks in image space without reliance on hand-crafted physics simulators.